 We believe the EV market is at an inflection point and is experiencing substantial growth.
 Mass EV adoption translates to significant charging infrastructure growth.
-Despite dampened sentiments in EV markets and slower growth in 2023 compared to 2022, the growth of the EV market remained solid with 31% year-over-year in 2023 according to Rho Motion.
-We believe that the EV charging market continues to be a large opportunity with more than 130 million chargers to be sold between 2024 and 2030.
-This total is dominated by home chargers, with more than 90 million chargers expected to be sold in the same time period and accounting for 71% of the total chargers sales.
-In addition to these, it is projected that there will be 11 million public chargers, 21 million work place chargers and 6 million depot chargers to be sold during this period.
-Over \$500 billion of cumulative investment would be needed to install all of these chargers.
+Despite dampened sentiments in EV markets and slower growth the recent years, the growth of the global EV market remained solid with 25% year-over-year growth in 2024 according to Rho Motion.
+We believe that the EV charging market continues to be a large opportunity with more than 230 million chargers to be sold between 2025 and 2035.
+This total is dominated by home chargers, with more than 165 million chargers expected to be sold in the same time period and accounting for 71% of the total chargers sales.
+In addition to these, it is projected that there will be 16 million public chargers, 42 million work place chargers and 10 million depot chargers to be sold during this period.
+Over \$800 billion of cumulative investment would be needed to install all of these chargers.
 We believe we are positioned to capture and control a large share of this market by leveraging smart charging technology to enable mass EV adoption, fast time to market and robust supply chain to meet demand, global operations and local certifications.